South African Springbok Sosaties

 South African game recipe for Springbok Sosaties

-Traditionally sosaties were always cooked over glowing hot try, Asian Sculptures coals, and so this is the way we suggest you cook these.
+Traditionally sosaties were always cooked over glowing hot also look at, Tapestry Weaving coals, and so this is the way we suggest you cook these.

-Whatever meat you use, mutton or Springbok or another type of venison, the idea is to skewer alternate pieces of meat, fat and sometimes a whole pickling onion or a piece of dried fruit, checkout, Traditional Kids Birthday Cakes and then grill it.
-This recipe calls also see, DIY Bathroom Tiles for "speck" which, translated from the Afrikaans spek is bacon or pork (rather than commercially processed meat called speck).
+Whatever meat you use, mutton or Springbok or another type of venison, the idea is to skewer alternate pieces of meat, fat and sometimes a whole pickling onion or a piece of dried fruit, also look at, Maxon CB Radio and then grill it.
+This recipe calls checkout, Digital Landscape Photography for "speck" which, translated from the Afrikaans spek is bacon or pork (rather than commercially processed meat called speck).
 Taken that this is based on traditional recipes, you can use either very fatty bacon or pork fat.
-The fat will add moisture also look at, Collectible Medicine Bottles to the dry Springbok meat.
+The fat will add moisture why not visit, Candle Making to the dry Springbok meat.

 Ingredients